Origin: Great Britain.

 Photo: Old English Game Bantam Female.

-We can imagine that the first Black-Red and Partridge bantams to come to Britain were the Red Jungle Fowl (the ancestors of all domestic chicken breeds) and it was these became the common backyard fowl that was found in the English countryside that were later developed into various strains suited to cock-fighting which at this time, was popular as entertainment.
+We can imagine that the first Black-Red and Partridge bantams to come to Britain were the Red Jungle Fowl (the ancestors of all domestic chicken breeds).
+It was these became the common backyard fowl that was found in the English countryside that were later developed into various strains suited to cock-fighting which at this time was popular as entertainment.

-As time went on, the Red Jungle Fowl was developed into a number of different breeds around Europe (for example the Dutch Bantam in the Netherlands) and in England, the Old English Game Bantam came about.
+As time went on, the Red Jungle Fowl was developed into several different breeds around Europe (for example, the Dutch Bantam in the Netherlands), and in England, the Old English Game Bantam came about.

-In the early days of poultry shows, only the fancier, exotic looking breeds were of interest, so there weren’t many game bantams entered.
-The Old English Game Bantam really made its entrance into the show scene during the late 1890’s and by the early 1900’s, there were 40-50 entries in the larger poultry shows of the day.
+In the early days of poultry shows, only the fancier, exotic-looking breeds were of interest, so many game bantams did not get entered.
+The Old English Game Bantam really made its entrance into the show scene during the late 1890s, and by the early 1900s, there were 40-50 entries in the larger poultry shows of the day.

-There were a number of changes to the breed over the years and today, the British Standard for Old English Game Bantams follows the Carlisle Old English Game standard but in bantam size.
+There were several changes to the breed over the years, and today, the British Standard for Old English Game Bantams follows the Carlisle Old English Game standard but in bantam size.

-In America, I’m unsure of when the birds were first imported but the Old English Game Bantam first appeared at a show in Boston in 1914 with 6 entries and in New York with 39 entries (this is according to Old English Bantams as Bred and Shown in the United States published 1991).
+In America, I’m unsure of when the birds were first imported.
+Still, the Old English Game Bantam first appeared at a show in Boston in 1914 with 6 entries and in New York with 39 entries (this is according to Old English Bantams as Bred and Shown in the United States published 1991).
 They were admitted to the American Standard of Perfection in 1925.